FranzZemen/re/ts-src/LetsGetStarted.md

     const myRuLe = 'ticker = "ZEM" and price > 5.0'

-If you're storing and manipulating rules in another language, make sure to honor the internal double quotes, even if you need to escape them!
+If you'rulesEngine storing and manipulating rules in another language, make sure to honor the internal double quotes, even if you need to escape them!

 Moreover, the Rules Engine accepts the common whitespace codes including the space, the tab, the newline and the